alokkumarr/my-big-project-/doc/development.md

 # Building and testing

-To build the project execute the following command (the prepare step currently requires Linux or equivalent environment):
+To build the project execute the following command:

-        $ ext/prepare
         $ mvn package

 The release package will be located at `target/saw-*.tgz`.